hunter-teacher-cert/currdev_unit_plan-p5_4eva/proposal.md

-The goal of this unit is to embed learning some basic programming skills--namely, storing data in variables, using conditional statements, and controlling the flow of a program using loops--in the context of making art.
+The goal of this unit is to embed learning some basic programming skills--namely, storing data in variables, using conditional statements, and controlling the flow of a program using loops--in the context of making art using p5.js.

 By the end of the unit, students will be able to combine these disparate skills to demonstrate their understanding via a performance task: the creation of a work of art, broadly understood as a static image or a short animation.
+They will learn how to write code in p5.js.
 Examples of projects students could create are: https://splatter-paint-demo.marisalaks.repl.co/, https://finalproject.marisalaks.repl.co/.

 To ensure alignment with the pedagogical goals of the unit, students will be provided with a checklist to ensure that their final product includes all necessary